What is C-PTSD? How Can We Recover from Complex Trauma?

 Become aware of your triggers – work out what triggers you.
 Not so you can avoid them but so that you can pull them into awareness and not get hijacked by them.

-Don’t isolate – shame and fear likes to keep us isolated.
+Don’t isolate – shame and fear like to keep us isolated.
 Talk to friends, confide in someone you trust.

 Some benefits of working with a Trauma Focused Therapist

-Working with a trauma focused therapist can be extremely helpful if you believe your are suffering from C-PTSD.
+Working with a trauma focused therapist and getting counselling for trauma can be extremely helpful if you believe you are suffering from C-PTSD.
 Some of the benefits include:

 A sense of clarity about what happened